New York Federal Forgery Lawyer

 Also punished harshly is the forging or use of false passports.
-Specifically, pursuant to 18 U.S.C. § 1543, whoever: 1) forges or alters any passport with the intent that it be used as such; or 2) willfully and knowingly uses or attempts to use a false or forged passport, shall be imprisoned by up to 10 years for any first or second offense, and up to 15 years for any third or later offense.
-Further, if the crime was committed to further or facilitate drug trafficking, then a conviction may carry up to a 20 year sentence of imprisonment, and if the offense was committed to further or facilitate any act of international terrorism, then a conviction carries with it a potential term of imprisonment of 25 years.
+Specifically, pursuant to 18 U.S.C. § 1543 when someone forges or alters any passport with the intent to use it they could be imprisoned by up to 10 years for any first or second offense, and up to 15 years for any third or later offense.
+Additionally, if the crime was committed to further or facilitate drug trafficking, then a conviction may carry up to a 20-year sentence of imprisonment.
+Finally, if the offense was committed to further or facilitate any act of international terrorism, then a conviction carries with it a potential term of imprisonment of 25 years.

 The other examples noted above are punished accordingly: forging the seals of federal government agencies (up to five years imprisonment); forging the seals of federal courts or signatures of federal judges and court officers (up to five years imprisonment); forging signatures on federal notes and bonds (up to 10 years imprisonment); forging or altering a vehicle identification number (up to five years imprisonment); and forging customs declarations (up to three years imprisonment).
 Additionally, federal Forgery allegations frequently also result in charges of Wire or Mail Fraud, in violation of 18 U.S.C. §§ 1341, 1343, which carry much harsher maximum terms of imprisonment of 20 years and a fine.

 What Makes a Forgery Charge a Federal vs. a State Offense?